GLARE: A Dataset for Traffic Sign Detection in Sun Glare

 \subsection{Traffic Sign Classification}

-One of the most popular applications with the aforementioned datasets is traffic sign classification, where tremendous efforts are accomplished from statistical learning to deep learning paradigm.
-For example, Soendoro and Supriana~\cite{soendoro2011traffic} firstly adopts the SVMs with the sparse representation to recognize the class of traffic sign in images.
+One of the most popular applications with the aforementioned datasets is traffic sign classification, where tremendous efforts are accomplished from statistical learning to deep learning paradigms.
+For example, Soendoro and Supriana~\cite{soendoro2011traffic} first adopt the SVMs with sparse representation to recognize the class of traffic signs in images.
 With the rise the deep learning, convolutional neural networks begin to dominate the performances of recognition/classification in the traffic sign domain.
 Specifically, on the GTSRB dataset, a large amount of CNN variants~\cite{mao2016hierarchical} shows a powerful ability for generalization, where the classification accuracy on the testing set is even better than the performance of human experts (e.g., CNNs with spatial transformers~\cite{arcos2018deep} can achieve roughly 99.7\% in terms of top-1 accuracy).
-Note that, the reported high classification accuracy is based on the cropped traffic sign images, where we can obtain these images via a specifically designed detection task.
+Note that, the reported high classification accuracy is based on the cropped traffic sign images, where we can obtain these images via a specifically designed {object} detection task.